 - Do you want to taste authentic yet inexpensive British breakfast?
 Go to Darjeeling

 - Do you want to feel your privilege over the lower-income Nepali families, Go to Darjeeling

 - Do you want to Instagram in an exotic location?
 Go to Darjeeling

 Dear traveler, we have Darjeeling to cater to any demand.
-But I tell you, it is a place where I go to be one with nature.
+But I tell you, it is where I go to be with nature.
 And I know when I am due for a visit because my element is the mountain, and that’s the source of my being.

 Of course, Darjeeling is also a stereotype, but I will not discourage you because it is a place for nature lovers.
 Kolkata has a good ecological balance when considering waterbodies and palm trees, but Darjeeling is a slow dream cooked on a low fire.

 All that I have suggested, you can do it on your own or hire a guide.
 And if you are thinking of a guide, it is a good idea to match you intellectually with humor and good language.
 So, please give me a holler, and message me when you are here.
 But please do so at least two weeks in advance because I am always on the run for my digital consulting business and writing.